-If you use stainless steel tubing - The nut and ferrule are already assembled on the tubing.
-Slide compression nut onto valve inlet and finger tighten compression nut onto valve.
+If you use braided flexible stainless steel tubing - The nut is already assembled on the tubing.
+Slide nut onto valve inlet and finger tighten nut onto valve.
 Tighten another half turn with a wrench; DO NOT over tighten.
 See Figure 2.